Domain-driven design for AI agents: a beginner-friendly guide

 Large systems need explicit boundaries.
 Why?
 Because the same word means different things in different parts of the business.

 Take "product" in e-commerce.
 In the Inventory context, a product is a catalog item with SKUs and stock counts.
-In the Billing context, it's a line item with pricing rules and tax calculations.
-In Order Management, it's a quantity and delivery promise.
+In the Billing context, it is a line item with pricing rules and tax calculations.
+In Order Management, it is a quantity and a delivery promise.

 Bounded contexts let each subdomain have its own definition without conflict.
 Translation layers or interfaces connect them when they need to talk.